 Equine Encephalitis (EEE)

-Eastern equine encephalitis is a rare illness in humans, and only a few cases are reported in the United States each year.
+Eastern equine encephalitis is a rare illness in humans and horses, and only a few cases are reported in the United States each year.
 Many people infected with EEE virus show no symptoms but some (primarily children) have severe illness.
 Although cases have been reported in horses, no human cases have been identified in Minnesota.

 Louis Encephalitis (SLE)

-CDC; Cases of St. Louis encephalitis are usually the result of unpredictable and intermittent localized epidemics.
+CDC: Cases of St. Louis encephalitis are usually the result of unpredictable and intermittent localized epidemics.
 SLE has not been reported in Minnesota since the 1970’s.